klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 In case the domestic juridical entity is under receivership or liquidation, service of summons shall be made on the receiver or liquidator, as the case may be.

-Should there be a refusal on the part of the persons above-mentioned to receive summons despite at least three (3) attempts on two (2) separate dates, service may be made electronically, if allowed by the court, as provided under **§6 of this rule.**
+Should there be a refusal on the part of the persons above-mentioned to receive summons despite at least three (3) attempts on two (2) separate dates, service may be made electronically, if allowed by the court, as provided under Section 6 of this rule.

 **§13.
 Duty of counsel of record.**